kjolley/BIGSdb_documentation/curator_guide/0090_adding_isolates.rst

 The next available id will be filled in automatically but you are free to change this.
 Fill in the individual fields.
-Required fields are listed first and are marked with an exclamation mark (!).
+Required fields are listed first and are in bold.
 Some fields may have drop-down list boxes of allowed values.
 You can also enter allele designations for any loci that have been defined.